Sample Peer Mentor Job Description (Residential-based)

 - Attend periodic meetings with Learning Community and Residence Life staff.

 Please complete the attached application and submit it by (date) to (coordinator) in (office).
 Submit two reference letters with the application.
 Following review of all applications, interviews will be scheduled (with all applicants?
 With those individuals whose applications pass the screening process?).
-Interviews will last one hour and will be scheduled during the week of (data).
+Interviews will last one hour and will be scheduled during the week of (dates).

 Questions about the peer mentor position or the application process should be directed to: